Degas’ Dancers Paintings: the Ballerinas at The Paris Opera

 An OpenStreetMap detail showing the route to point 7, 77 Rue Blanche.
 Edgar Degas lived and worked here from 1872/3 – 1876. © OpenStreetMap contributors, the Open Database Licence (ODbL).

-Edmond de Goncourt the writer, essayist and critic called on Degas at this address.
-De Goncourt was amused to see the sober Degas get so carried away by his enthusiasm for the dancers that he began to attempt to imitate them in the middle of his living room.
+It was also at this address that Edmond de Goncourt the writer, essayist and critic called on Degas in the 1870s.
+Goncourt was amused to see the normally dour Degas get so carried away by his enthusiasm for the opera dancers that he mimicked a move or two in the middle of his living room.

-Degas was certainly very seriously interested in translating movement in space onto the flat surface of a canvas.
-He no doubt imitated some of the ballerina’s poses just to see what it felt like to try to hold them.
-In this case though he was probably playing with de Goncourt and perhaps even angling for some free publicity.
+Degas no doubt had a turn at some of the ballerina’s poses just to see what it felt like to try to hold them.
+I think he was also playing with de Goncourt and perhaps even angling for some free publicity.
+The fact that the anecdote has survived shows he was successful.

 The Dance Class

-The Dance Class from about 1873, in the Orsay Museum Paris, is again set in Rue Le Peletier.
+The Dance Class from about 1873, in the Orsay Museum Paris, is set in the rehearsal room of the old Paris Opera in Rue Le Peletier which also burnt down in 1873.
+The famous Paris Opera we see now dates from 1875.

 A group of ballerinas in tutus and ribbons are strewn around an elderly dance master with a stick.
 We see the floorboards and a window in the background.
 Whilst some ballerinas are practising others appear distracted as they scratch or adjust their costumes.